 GeneCards Summary for ACTL6A Gene

-ACTL6A (Actin-Like 6A) is a Protein Coding gene.
-Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and Prostate Cancer.
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
+ACTL6A (Actin Like 6A) is a Protein Coding gene.
+Diseases associated with ACTL6A include Non-Specific Syndromic Intellectual Disability and Otitis Media.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is ACTL6B.

 Involved in transcriptional activation and repression of select genes by chromatin remodeling (alteration of DNA-nucleosome topology).
+Component of SWI/SNF chromatin remodeling complexes that carry out key enzymatic activities, changing chromatin structure by altering DNA-histone contacts within a nucleosome in an ATP-dependent manner.
 Required for maximal ATPase activity of SMARCA4/BRG1/BAF190A and for association of the SMARCA4/BRG1/BAF190A containing remodeling complex BAF with chromatin/nuclear matrix.
 Belongs to the neural progenitors-specific chromatin remodeling complex (npBAF complex) and is required for the proliferation of neural progenitors.
-During neural development a switch from a stem/progenitor to a post-mitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
-The transition from proliferating neural stem/progenitor cells to post-mitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
+During neural development a switch from a stem/progenitor to a postmitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
+The transition from proliferating neural stem/progenitor cells to postmitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
 As neural progenitors exit mitosis and differentiate into neurons, npBAF complexes which contain ACTL6A/BAF53A and PHF10/BAF45A, are exchanged for homologous alternative ACTL6B/BAF53B and DPF1/BAF45B or DPF3/BAF45C subunits in neuron-specific complexes (nBAF).
 The npBAF complex is essential for the self-renewal/proliferative capacity of the multipotent neural stem cells.
 The nBAF complex along with CREST plays a role regulating the activity of genes essential for dendrite growth (By similarity).
 Component of the NuA4 histone acetyltransferase (HAT) complex which is involved in transcriptional activation of select genes principally by acetylation of nucleosomal histones H4 and H2A.
 This modification may both alter nucleosome - DNA interactions and promote interaction of the modified histones with other proteins which positively regulate transcription.
 This complex may be required for the activation of transcriptional programs associated with oncogene and proto-oncogene mediated growth induction, tumor suppressor mediated growth arrest and replicative senescence, apoptosis, and DNA repair.
 NuA4 may also play a direct role in DNA repair when recruited to sites of DNA damage.
 Putative core component of the chromatin remodeling INO80 complex which is involved in transcriptional regulation, DNA replication and probably DNA repair.